openstack/glance/doc/source/configuring.rst

 `This option is specific to the Swift storage backend.`

 Optional.
-Default: ``[]``
+Default: Not set.

-A list of tenants that will be granted read/write access on all Swift containers created by Glance in multi tenant mode.
+A list of swift ACL strings that will be applied as both read and write ACLs to the containers created by Glance in multi-tenant mode.
+This grants the specified tenants/users read and write access to all newly created image objects.
+The standard swift ACL string formats are allowed, including:

+<tenant_id>:<username>
+<tenant_name>:<username>
+\*:<username>

+Multiple ACLs can be combined using a comma separated list, for
+example: swift_store_admin_tenants = service:glance,*:admin

 Configuring the S3 Storage Backend